WhyiMicro/custom-css/README.md

 On Discord, go to **Settings > Custom CSS** and add the following code:

     @import url("https://tf2imicro.github.io/custom-css/custom.css");
+> **Warning**.
+At times, Discord will update some of their code, breaking some of the css.
+I'll try my best to keep the css relative.
 ### Changelog
 ---
 + [02.08.22] Added Roles Backgrounds